Safeguarding our people and minimizing our impact on the environment

 Environmental Social, and Governance

-KCC’s main priority is the crew’s health and safety and we are resolute that the success of our company depends on achieving the highest safety standards in all operations.
+KCC’s main priority is the crew’s health and safety.
+We are confident that the success of our company is completely dependent on reaching the highest safety standards.

 Environmental